 For the USDA, it was an opportunity to showcase $368 billion in climate spending in the Inflation Reduction Act, including about $20 billion in ag-specific funding, as well as the department’s Partnerships for Climate-Smart Commodities program.

-USDA said Saturday it had increased spending under the climate-smart program by $300 million, to $3.1 million thus far, by adding about 65 smaller projects to the 70 already funded.
+USDA said Saturday it had increased spending under the climate-smart program by $300 million, to $3.1 billion thus far, by adding about 65 smaller projects to the 70 already funded.

 “There's a recognition that agriculture — in the United States for sure, but generally across the board — is really beginning … to take this issue in a very serious way, and taking steps and investing resources, both private and public, to figure out precisely how best to approach being climate-smart,” Ag Secretary Tom Vilsack told reporters.